AminaManseur29/Advanced_ML_project/README.md

 Our project explores BGE-Adam, an advanced variant of the Adam optimizer designed to improve adaptability, convergence speed, and robustness in dynamic applications, such as medical image analysis and financial time series forecasting.
 BGE-Adam incorporates algorithmic innovations to enhance model training under diverse, high-dimensional data conditions, making it particularly valuable in fields with high data variability and complexity.

 ## Objectives
-1. Understanding BGE-Adam: Provide a comprehensive introduction to BGE-Adam, highlighting key innovations that enhance adaptability, convergence speed, and robustness.
+1. **Understanding BGE-Adam**: Provide a comprehensive introduction to BGE-Adam, highlighting key innovations that enhance adaptability, convergence speed, and robustness.
 This section will cover the algorithm’s structure and unique features that differentiate it from the standard Adam optimizer.

-2. Implementation :
+2. **Implementation** :
 - MNIST dataset: Implement and evaluate BGE-Adam by training models (Logistic Regression, Simple Neural Network, and Complex Neural Network) on the MNIST dataset.
 The objective is to achieve accurate classification of handwritten digits, providing a controlled environment to assess the performance improvements over existing optimizers (BGE-Adam, Adam, and SGD).

-3. Comparison and analysis:
+3. **Comparison and analysis**:
 - Performance evaluation: Benchmark BGE-Adam’s performance against Adam and SGD across various models and hyperparameter configurations.
 Focus will be placed on improvements in accuracy, stability, and adaptability, especially under variable and challenging training conditions.
 - Model complexity and optimization: Examine how BGE-Adam handles different model complexities and how it compares in terms of convergence speed and robustness, particularly on high-dimensional data.

 ## Contents

 ### Folders

-- **/Experiments**: This folder contains two Jupyter Notebooks:
-  - `Empirical_experiments.ipynb`: This notebook presents empirical experiments conducted, illustrating different hyperparameter validation methods and model training approaches.
-It demonstrates how to reproduce the empirical results obtained, with sections on data preparation, K-Fold Cross Validation, and training with optimal hyperparameters.
-  - `Theoretical_experiments.ipynb`: This notebook documents theoretical experiments, where we seek to minimize various functions by exploring different optimization configurations using algorithms such as BGE_Adam.

 - **/Models**: This folder contains modules related to models and optimization:
   - `BGE_Adam.py`: Implementation of the BGE_Adam optimizer.